 Adapters as pipe fittings are used to connect dissimilar pipes.
 Pipe adapters are available in various types for different applications.
 So care must be exercised while ordering to get the right type.
-They are classified as: Locking Pipe Adapter, Offset Pipe Adapter, Male Pipe Adapter, Female pipe Adapter, Straight Thread adapters, etc. They find their majority of applications in sanitary pipes for plumbing applications.
+They are classified as Locking Pipe Adapters, Offset Pipe Adapters, Male Pipe Adapters, Female pipe Adapters, Straight Thread adapters, etc. They find their majority of applications in sanitary pipes for plumbing applications.
 Normally they are made of Steel, Cast iron, polymers, Brass, Aluminum, Bronze, and copper materials.

 Pipe Olet Connections

-Weldolet: It’s a 900 branch connection and available for 2″ and more sizes.
-Weldolet pipe fittings are suitable for high temperature and pressure classes and widely used in the piping industry.
-Weldolets are available in two sizes; full size and reducing size.
+Weldolet: It’s a 900 branch connection and is available for 2″ and more sizes.
+Weldolet pipe fittings are suitable for high-temperature and pressure classes and are widely used in the piping industry.
+Weldolets are available in two sizes; full size and reduced size.
 However, Reducing size is the most widely used weldolet.

-Sockolet: Sockolets are also 900 branch connections but they are used to connect small-bore socket-welded piping to larger size Butt-welded Piping Header.
-Similar to weldolet, they too, come in full size and reducing size constructions.
+Sockolet: Sockolets are also 900 branch connections but they are used to connect small-bore socket-welded piping to larger-size Butt-welded Piping headers.
+Similar to weldolet, they too, come in full-size and reducing-size constructions.

-Thredolet: Threadolets are 900 pipe fitting suitable to connect small-bore threaded fittings to Buttwelding Piping Connections.
+Thredolet: Threadolets are 900 pipes fitting suitable to connect small-bore threaded fittings to Buttwelding Piping Connections.

 Caps and Plugs

-Caps and Plugs are pipe fittings that are used to close the piping ends.
-They cover the piping ends and provides a tight seal.
+Pipe Caps and Plugs are pipe fittings that are used to close the piping ends.
+They cover the piping ends and provide a tight seal.
 They are widely used in pipe dead ends or at future connections.

 Bushings as pipe fittings combine different pipe sizes together.
 They decrease the larger size to the size of the smaller pipe.
 In comparison to a union or coupling, Bushings occupy very little space.